-It goes without saying that concerns about global climate change entail concerns about the impacts of global climate change on future generations, including distant future generations that may live a thousand years from now.
-Some climate change models indeed predict a rise in average temperatures and seal levels that, under certain circumstances, may continue over such time spans.
-Similarly, concerns about sustainability and sustainable development entail concerns about sustainable development.
-In the widely accepted definition of the Brundlandt Report (Our Common Future) of 1987, sustainable development is defined as "development that satisfies the need of present generations without compromising the ability of future generations to satisfy their needs".
-In both these contexts it is clear that the ethical concern about future generations turns around the ability of present generations to harm future generations in the sense of leaving them worse off than the present generation: with less resources or opportunities than the present generation is enjoying, or with more burdens and risks to deal with.
+It goes without saying that concerns about global climate change entail concerns about impacts on future generations, including distant future generations.
+Some climate change models predict a rise in average temperatures and sea levels that may continue over a thousand years.
+Similarly, concerns about sustainability and sustainable development entail concerns about future generations.
+In the widely accepted definition of the Brundtland Report (Our Common Future) of 1987, sustainable development is defined as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs".

+The ethical concern about future generations turns around the ability of present generations to harm future generations in the sense of leaving them with less resources or opportunities than the present generation is enjoying, or with more burdens and risks to deal with.
 The present generation is always in a position to close down options that the future generation may otherwise have had.
-Ethical concerns about future generations also have to do with the obvious unacceptability of placing a future generation in a position to make tragic choices that it otherwise may not have taken.
-The present generation, for instance, can compromise the position of a next generation to such an extent, that in order to save itself, it may inflict more harm to a next generation seems to be fundamentally unfair, since it can do nothing about the position it has inherited from the decision-making and policies of a previous generation.
+It is obviously unacceptable to put a future generation in a position to make tragic choices that it otherwise may not have taken.
+The present generation, for instance, can compromise the position of a next generation to such an extent, that in order to save itself, it may inflict even more harm to a succeeding generation, which seems to be fundamentally unfair, since it can do nothing about the position it has inherited from the decision-making and policies of a previous generation.